jeroenmaagdenberg/Goodreads-QandA-ReviewSentiment/README.md

-# The Game of Books
+# A Game of Books
 ## Investigating the Role of Q&A Sections on Review Sentiment on Goodreads

 User-generated content is becoming increasingly important in the buying process of consumers.
 In this study, the role of a Q&A section on Goodreads on review sentiment of books is studied.
 Using fixed effects regression models and a difference-in-difference analysis, the effect of having a Q&A section present is estimented.